GuillaumeDery98/COGIP/README.md

 ### Home Page:

-- Alert on top of the page greating the user with a speacial joke (different every time).
 - direct link to providers/clients
 - button to easy add an invoice, company or client.
 - quick view of last 5 invoices,companies and clients